Dept-of-Computer-Science/jekyll-theme-csu-cs/README.md

 ## Acknowledgements

-* jekyll-minima  - The style sheet, and svg icons are based off their original theme
+* jekyll-minima  - The style sheet, and svg icons are based off their original theme.
+Analytics comes from minima theme.
 * jekyll-feed - Included as part of the gem bundle
 * jekyll-seo - Included as part of the gem bundle